 -how to share

 Perhaps more importantly, they develop social cues such as facial expressions, gestures, body language, and tone of voice through imitation.
+So for children with autism copying others is a huge skill to learn.
 While reading social cues and giving social cues might not come easily to some children with autism imitation can help them to develop these skills and interact more with others.